Dave-Guangyao-Li/GPTChatbot/README.md

 # GPT model chatbot

-- use createChatCompletion endpoint to generate response
+- use OpenAI createChatCompletion endpoint to generate response
-- customize presence_penalty,frequency_penalty argument
+- customize presence_penalty,frequency_penalty model parameters
 - persisting the conversation using firebase database

+## Notes

+- presence_penalty:
+  - Number from -2 to 2 in increments of 0.01.
+Defaults to 0.
+  - At higher numbers it increases the model's likelihood of talking about new topics
+- frequency_penalty:
+  - Number from -2 to 2 in increments of 0.01.
+Defaults to 0.
+  - At higher numbers it decreases the model's likelihood of repeating the same line verbatim
+- about setting presence_penalty and frequency_penalty:don't go over 1 or under -1,make small change and test

 ## Process and data